Norman Braman: Philadelphia Eagles

 Braman and his brother-in-law, Ed Leibowitz, became owners of the Philadelphia Eagles in April 1985 having acquired them from Leonard Tose for a reported $65 million.
 Initially, Braman owned 65% of the team while Leibowitz owned 35%.
-In July 1986, Braman bought out Leibowitz’s interest.
+In July 1986, Braman bought out Leibowitz's interest.
 During Braman's ownership, the Eagles made playoff appearances in 1988, 1989, 1990 and 1992.
 They were NFC East division champions in 1988.
+Despite the talent of the team, which at one time included players such as Keith Jackson, Reggie White, Eric Allen, and Seth Joyner, the Eagles failed to reach the Super Bowl with Braman as an owner.
+The 1993 offseason saw him allow free agents to leave to sign with other teams, with White signing a four-year deal with the Green Bay Packers (days later, the Eagles signed Tim Harris to a three-year, $4.7 million deal), with White later remarking he wished could've had the opportunity to retire in Philadelphia.
+Joyner once described Braman as only concerned with money rather than winning.